Status of the Organization

-The ITER International Fusion Energy Organization (ITER Organization) is an intergovernmental organization established by an international agreement signed by seven parties who are its Members: the People's Republic of China, the European Atomic Energy Community (Euratom), the Republic of India, Japan, the Republic of Korea, the Russian Federation and the United States of America.
+The ITER International Fusion Energy Organization (ITER Organization) is an intergovernmental organization established by an international agreement (the ITER agreement) signed by seven parties who are its Members: the People's Republic of China, the European Atomic Energy Community (Euratom), the Republic of India, Japan, the Republic of Korea, the Russian Federation and the United States of America.

-The purpose of the ITER Organization is to provide for and promote cooperation among its Members for the benefit of the ITER Project, an international collaboration to demonstrate the scientific and technological feasibility of fusion energy for peaceful purposes.
+The purpose of the ITER Organization is to provide for and promote cooperation among its Members for the benefit of the ITER Project, an international collaboration to demonstrate the scientific and technological feasibility of fusion energy for peaceful purposes

 The ITER Agreement was signed in Paris, France on 21 November 2006 and entered fully into force on 24 October 2007 after ratification by all Members.
 The depositary of the ITER Agreement is the Director-General of the International Atomic Energy Agency (IAEA).